 We are offering a workshop on climate change for high school teachers in July 2015.
 We are offering the workshops every other year - Geoscape (2016) and Climate Change (2015).

 You are invited to an 8-day workshop for science teachers about Earth sciences in the San Francisco Bay Area.
 Here you will learn about current scientific research and understanding of the local geoscape.
 A geoscape is a way to look at the geological landscape - water resources, natural hazards, and earth resources.
 This workshop is to enhance your skills, confidence, and knowledge of Earth sciences and invigorate classroom instruction.
-You will be taught to use to the Quake-catcher Network which turns your classroom computer into a seismometer.

 During the 8-day summer workshop, there will be lab time where you will create curriculum and materials for the coming school year that draw on what you have learned in the workshop.
 Teachers are supported by experts in content and pedagogy, and are provided with specific tasks that connect to the workshop.
 In addition, you will be introduced to teaching with evidence and argumentation as a pedagogical tools.
 Discussions and strategies for adapting instruction for English language learners are integrated throughout.

 This opportunity is for both novices and experts in Earth sciences education, and open to middle and high school teachers.
 You will have lots of time to work with and get to know like-minded science teachers.

 • Professional development workshop – July 14-17 and July 21-24, 2014

 (Monday through Thursday, all day)

 • $300 stipend, yet a $50 refundable application fee

 • Continuing Education Units (3 units available for $75) (quarter credits, not semester credits)